niclindh/UDS-WordPress-Child-Theme/README.md

 ### Inserting images into pages

 The WordPress Gutenberg system includes an image block called, creatively enough, image.
-Unfortunately, the image block does not know about UDS, so instead please use the block called CS Image to add images to pages.
+Unfortunately, the image block does not know about UDS, so instead please use the block called CS Image to add images to pages, _if the images need captions_.

 CS Image lets you pick an image and optionally write a caption. **Note:** Captions are limited to 255 characters in UDS.